IKEGAMI, Makiko : Director, Center for Japanese Language, Waseda University

 - Building the Learning Environment

 As we see students increase both terms of numbers and their diversity, besides the course content mentioned above, we are also starting to offer online video classes in class settings.
 However, what we consider to be more crucial is maintaining the learning environment.
 Many Japanese students are now participating in the Japanese language learning environment as teaching assistants (TA) and volunteer Japanese tutors.
 There is also a support system called Waseda Nihongo Support.
-In this system, the Staff members offer support to students by getting together to think about the best ways for each student to learn Japanese.
-Staff members include CJL faculty members, graduate students, and undergraduate students.
+In this system, the staff members offer students support by getting together to think about the best ways for each student to learn Japanese.
+These staff members include CJL faculty members, graduate students, and undergraduate students.
 The goal is to empower the students to be able to pursue Japanese language learning themselves.

 When building a crucial learning environment that supports both the increasing numbers of students and their growing diversity, we must be conscious of providing Japanese learning resources that are not limited to just teachers and teaching materials, and a learning space that is not limited to just the classroom.